-Two Students' Unions, representing fellow students from their respective shifts and elected by secret ballot, offer many services to their fellow students.
-They represent the student body both within the institution and externally.

-The office bearers of the students' union are the President, Vice President, Treasurer, General Secretary and two Cultural Secretaries for the respective Unions.
-They are elected by the students by secret online ballot at the end of each academic year for the following year.
+The Students' Union, comprising representatives elected via secret ballot from both shifts, offers a range of services to fellow students.
+They act as the official representatives of the student body within the institution.
+The office bearers of the Students' Union comprise the President, Vice President, two Treasurers, General Secretary, and two Cultural Secretaries.
+They are elected annually by the students through a confidential online ballot conducted at the end of each academic year for the subsequent term.

-The Students Union conducts elections for Class Representatives for their respective classes at the beginning of the academic year.
+The Students' Union conducts elections for Class Representatives for their respective classes at the beginning of the academic year.
 Together with the Students' Union members, they constitute the Student Council.
 The Students Union also oversees the election of office bearers for the various clubs on campus and co-ordinate the activities of these clubs.